-- Its total timely estimated payments and credits are at least 90 percent of the tax due as shown on its 2013 PA-41, Fiduciary Income Tax Return; - Its total timely estimated payments and credits are at least equal to an amount calculated using the current year's tax rate and the income on its prior year's PA-41, Fiduciary Income Tax Return; - For each installment period, its timely estimated payment is at least 90 percent of the actual tax due on the income earned or received for each installment period; or - This is the first or second year the estate or trust receiving the residue of a probate estate is required to file a PA-41, Fiduciary Income Tax Return.
+- Its total timely estimated payments and credits are at least 90 percent of the tax due as shown on its 2014 PA-41, Fiduciary Income Tax Return; - Its total timely estimated payments and credits are at least equal to an amount calculated using the current year's tax rate and the income on its prior year's PA-41, Fiduciary Income Tax Return: - For each installment period, its timely estimated payment is at least 90 percent of the actual tax due on the income earned or received for each installment period; or - This is the first or second year the estate or trust receiving the residue of a probate estate is required to file a PA-41, Fiduciary Income Tax Return.

-The fiduciary may calculate and pay this penalty on REV-1630F, Underpayment of Estimated Tax by Fiduciaries, submitted with the PA-41, Fiduciary Income Tax Return.
+The fiduciary should calculate the estimated underpayment penalty on REV-1630-F, Underpayment of Estimated Tax by Fiduciaries, and include it with the PA-41, Fiduciary Income Tax Return.
+Fiduciaries should also include the REV-1630 when either of the exceptions to the interest penalty are met as indicated on that form.